waynegraham/registry.clir.org/_projects/2011-the-kgmb-tv-news-and-programming-collection.md

 ---
 layout: project
-title: "The KGMB-TV News and Programming Collection"
+title: The KGMB-TV News and Programming Collection
 ---